ErinPhillips/erinphillips/README.md

 <b><em>About me:</em></b></br>

-I love to explore the outdoors and enjoy live music in my free time.</br>Currently in my senior year of undergrad looking for reasearch opportunities or fellow people in tech.
+I love to explore the outdoors and enjoy live music in my free time.</br>Currently in my senior year of undergrad looking for research opportunities or fellow people in tech.
 If you're in the Charleston area, drop an email and lets connect!
 </th>

 <th align="center">